F9: The Fast Saga Leads China Box Office - UrduPoint

 "F9: The Fast Saga" Leads China Box Office

-"F9: The Fast Saga," the latest installment in the Fast and Furious action franchise, continued leading China's box office chart on Sunday, the third day of its release
+"F9: The Fast Saga," the latest installment in the Fast and Furious action franchise, continued its dominance on China's box office chart on Tuesday

-BEIJING, (UrduPoint / Pakistan Point News - 24th May, 2021 ) :"F9: The Fast Saga," the latest installment in the Fast and Furious action franchise, continued leading China's box office chart on Sunday, the third day of its release.
+BEIJING, (UrduPoint / Pakistan Point News - 26th May, 2021 ) :"F9: The Fast Saga," the latest installment in the Fast and Furious action franchise, continued its dominance on China's box office chart on Tuesday.

-Featuring a new adventure with the leading characters as high-performance drivers, the movie raked in 190.9 million Yuan (about 29.6 million U.S.
+Featuring a new adventure with the leading characters as high-performance drivers, the movie raked in 48.33 million Yuan (about 7.54 million U.S. Dollars) on Tuesday, accounting for more than 65 percent of the daily market share.

-Dollars) on Sunday, accounting for over 75 percent of the total daily box office sales.
+The movie had garnered 993 million yuan on the Chinese mainland market since its debut on Friday.

 The previous two entries in the series, "The Fate of the Furious" (2017) and "Furious 7" (2015), grossed 2.67 billion yuan and 2.42 billion yuan in China, respectively.